davidmerfield/Blot/notes/marketing/plan.md

+Blot turns a folder into a website.

+Blot creates a new folder inside your Dropbox.
+It publishes files you put inside.
+Images, text files, Markdown, Word Documents, bookmarks and more are published automatically.

+Use your favourite app to create.
+Just drag-and-drop files into Blot’s folder in your Dropbox when you're ready to publish them to the internet.

+There's no complicated CMS, publishing interface and nothing to install.
+Just files and folders inside your Dropbox.

 2. Write entries on my blog with link back to Blot
   - write about the design process
   - write about using dropbox api with node